luismayta/jetpackcompose-pokemon/docs/releasing.md

 ## Bump a new version

-Make a new version of template-project in the following steps:
+Make a new version of jetpackcompose-pokemon in the following steps:

 ### Generate version major